deceasedvector/portfolio/docs/writing-samples/article.md

 “We offer professional development to help teachers set goals and to move the needle to get them where they need to be,” Scott said.

 The Children’s Council currently has six full-time staff members and 6 part-time staff members who work hard to support local children in their development years.
-However, it relies on many volunteers who are willing to help in any way they can and it offers several avenues where one can help, including internships for university students.
+However, it relies on many volunteers who are willing to help in any way they can, and it offers several avenues where one can help, including internships for university students.

 Volunteers are invaluable to this agency, and — to make it easier to connect with the organization — a website is in the works that will break down different projects people can take on.